asahala/DnD35-generator/README.md

 The program will generate a nice HTML-character sheet with all necessary information, including feats, skills, BAB for different weapon types, Saves, AC, HP, Spell resistance, damage reduction, appearance, spoken languages, ability scores etc.

+## Missing features
+At the moment the script does not memorize spells.

 ## Requirements
 At the moment this works on Python 2.7 (or 2.x).